tensorflow/tflite-micro/tensorflow/lite/micro/docs/renode.md

 # Software Emulation with Renode

-TensorFlow Lite Micro makes use of [Renode](https://github.com/renode/renode) to for software emulation.
+TensorFlow Lite Micro makes use of [Renode](https://github.com/renode/renode) for software emulation.

 Here, we document how Renode is used as part of the TFLM project.
 For more general use of Renode, please refer to the [Renode